-Computer Information Systems Internship I, II, III 277/ CSI Internships provide students with learning opportunities not available in the classroom, enabling them to earn CSI 278 credit for unpaid, supervised practical experience, applying principles learned in the classroom.
+CSI 276/ Computer Information Systems Internship I, II, III

+CSI 277/ Internships provide students with learning opportunities not available in the classroom, enabling them to earn credit for unpaid, supervised practical experience, applying principles learned in the classroom.
 On-campus internships are supervised by a faculty member of the CIS department; off-campus internships are supervised collaboratively by a faculty member of CIS and an on-site professional.
 Appropriate supporting assignments are determined by the supervisors and the student.
-The internship placement may be initiated by the student, advance whether the work will be a 1-, 2-, or 3-credit internship.
-Sophomore status, at least four previous CSI courses, and consent of a faculty supervisor Prerequisites: from the CIS department.
+The internship placement may be initiated by the student, the supervising faculty member or an on-site professional.
+The supervising faculty member determines in advance whether the work will be a 1-, 2-, or 3-credit internship.